 Board of Directors Biographies

-The El Camino Hospital Board of Directors is comprised of five publicly elected El Camino Healthcare District Board members and five appointed hospital board members appointed by the District board.
+The El Camino Hospital Board of Directors is comprised of five publicly elected El Camino Healthcare District Board members and up to five appointed hospital board members appointed by the District board.

 Lanhee J. Chen, JD, PhD

 Dr. Chen is Chair of the Board of Directors of El Camino Hospital.
 He is the David and Diane Steffy Research Fellow at the Hoover Institution; Director of Domestic Policy Studies and Lecturer in the Public Policy Program at Stanford University; Lecturer in Law at Stanford Law School, and an affiliate of the Freeman Spogli Institute for International Studies at Stanford University.
 He is a presidentially-appointed and Senate-confirmed member of the Social Security Advisory Board, a bipartisan and independent body that advises the president, Congress, and other policymakers on matters relating to the Social Security program.
 During the George W. Bush administration he served as a senior appointee at the U.S. Department of Health and Human Services.
 He earned his PhD and AM in political science from Harvard University, his JD cum laude from Harvard Law School, and his AB magna cum laude in government from Harvard College.
 The El Camino Healthcare District Board appointed Dr. Chen to the El Camino Hospital Board for a second three-year renewable term, which expires on June 30, 2021.

 Jeffrey M. Davis, MD, MPH